ba-san/Python-image-enhancement-with-bright-dark-prior/README.md

 # Python-image-enhancement-with-bright-dark-prior

-This repository is python implementation of [Nighttime low illumination image enhancement with single image using bright/dark channel prior](https://jivp-eurasipjournals.springeropen.com/articles/10.1186/s13640-018-0251-4).
+This repository is a python implementation of [Nighttime low illumination image enhancement with single image using bright/dark channel prior](https://jivp-eurasipjournals.springeropen.com/articles/10.1186/s13640-018-0251-4).
-Some of the codes are different from the original paper because I noticed some descriptions there are wrong.
+Some of the codes are different from the original paper because some descriptions there are missing & wrong.

 Only support Python2 for now.